What are the USP <787>, USP <788>, and USP <789> Standards?

 How flow imaging microscopy relates to USP <788>, <787>, and <789>

-At present, flow imaging microscopy (FIM) is not one of the compendial methods in the USP chapters.
+Flow imaging microscopy (FIM) is not one of the compendial methods in the USP chapters.
 FIM instruments like FlowCam can technically be used as a primary lot release test, but doing so requires much more extensive method validation than the compendial techniques require.
 As a result, researchers will generally use one of the two compendial techniques—usually light obscuration—as their primary lot release assay.
-Despite not being a compendial method, FIM is a recommended orthogonal technique to LO and membrane microscopy as indicated in USP <1788> due to the insight it provides about particle morphology, type, and source.
+Despite not being a compendial method, FIM is a recommended orthogonal technique for LO and membrane microscopy, as indicated in USP <1788>, due to its insight into particle morphology, type, and source.
 FlowCam measurements can support lot release and quality control efforts by helping researchers with root cause analysis after batch rejection.
 Samples failing the compendial tests often indicate the appearance of a new subvisible particle source in the manufacturing process.
 FlowCam instruments can capture images of these unexpected particles to help determine their type and source.
 Researchers can use this information to identify and address the underlying process upset to ensure subsequent batches meet pharmacopeia requirements.
 This approach can also be used to proactively monitor particle populations in accepted batches to identify and mitigate novel particle sources before they cause batches to be rejected.

-FlowCam LO allows researchers to easily integrate FIM as part of their routine quality control process.
+FlowCam LO allows researchers to easily integrate FIM into their routine quality control process.
 This unique instrument allows researchers to collect FIM data alongside their LO measurements with a single instrument and no additional sample volume.
 Combining these methods allows researchers to meet pharmacopeia requirements while capturing particle morphology information to monitor particle types and sources.
-Additionally, FlowCam LO can be combined with ALH for FlowCam to automate LO measurements, improving the repeatability of these important lot release tests.
+Additionally, FlowCam LO can be combined with ALH for FlowCam to automate LO measurements, improving the repeatability of these important lot-release tests.

 Learn more about FlowCam LO